georgepapagapitos/habits-api/TESTING.md

    - Observe that the streak increases
    - Check the UI feedback message confirming this adds to the streak

    b.
-Verifying streak maintenance:
+Verifying streak breaks when due days are missed:

    - Find "Work on Side Project" (weekdays only)
-   - Complete it on a Saturday or Sunday
+   - Complete it on a Saturday (non-due day)
    - Verify the streak increases
-   - Skip the following Monday
+   - Skip the following Monday (due day)
-   - Notice the streak does not break because of the weekend completion
+   - Check that the streak resets to 0, even though you completed the habit on Saturday

    c.
 Testing the updated UI feedback:

    - Complete any habit on a non-due day
-   - Check that the message confirms it adds to your streak
+   - Check that the message confirms it adds to your streak but warns that missing due days will still break it

 ## Verifying in the Database